EricBoittier/PyDCM-1/README.md

 python -m numpy.f2py -c -m mdcm mdcm.F90 --debug-capi

-The suffix --debug-capi is for debugging purpose and could be omitted.
+The suffix --debug-capi is for debugging purpose and can be omitted.